Notice – Australian Standards for Hygienic Pet Food Production

 This practice has occurred for many years and is completely safe.
-It has no impact on the taste or nutritional value of Dr Bruce’s high quality meat products.
+It has no impact on the taste or nutritional value of our high quality meat products.

 The dye may occasionally appear in finished product and will vary from batch to batch.

 The relevant extract from the Australian standard is below